 A meta-analysis of six studies (n=105 cases, n=968 carbamazepine-tolerant controls) found that the HLA-A*3101 allele is significantly associated with carbamazepine-induced SJS/TEN (Table 1, OR=5.65, p=4.03×10-6).1 The package insert discourages the use of carbamazepine in HLA-A*3101 positive patients.2

-What do the data say about HLA polymorphisms and oxcarbazepine-induced SJS/TEN?
+What does the data say about HLA polymorphisms and oxcarbazepine-induced SJS/TEN?

 The FDA-approved package insert for oxcarbazepine, a structural derivative of carbamazepine, also warns against the use of oxcarbazepine in patients positive for HLA-B*1502.3 A meta-analysis by Tangamornsuksan et al. (n=19 cases, n=109 oxcarbazepine-tolerant controls) found a significant association between HLA-B*1502 and oxcarbazepineinduced SJS (Table 1, OR=26.4).4